Cyber-Incident-Monitor/TraCINg-Server/README.md

 Thus authorizing a sensor requires the sensor to send a certificate request to the CA and to get a valid certificate from the CA.

+### Frontend ###
+The website visualizes attacks caused by malware on the internet in the later described five ways.
+Incidents can be shown live if in **Live-View** or retrieved by a database query if in **Database-View**.
+Additional features are an about and help screen informing and guiding respectively the user.

+#### 2D Country Map ####
+The country map shows a map only containing country borders.
+It can be moved and zoomed either with the mouse or the keyboard.
+Attacks are shown as a marker in the country where the attack originated.
+Hovering the markers shows information about this specific attack and how many attacks where originated from the same place.
+Additionally countries are colored in a red tone depending on the ratio of markers in that country.

+#### 2D Street Map ####
+The street map behaves much like the 2D Country Map but omits coloring of the countries and shows a more detailed map using [OpenStreetMap](http://www.openstreetmap.org/) map material.

+#### 3D Globe ####
+The globe behaves much like the 2D Map in the 3D space with the enhancement of adding a heatmap-like view of the markers.

+#### Table View ####
+The table view shows a sort- and searchable table containing information about each attack.

+#### Statistics ####
+The statistics shows either the number of attacks per country over a specific time span or the number of attack types in a specific time span.
+The data can be filtered by several ways:
+* show only authorized sensors data
+* select countries
+* select attack types
+* select sensor types
+Note that statistics can only be applied to data querried from the database.

 ## Requirements ##
 ### System Packages ###